ingonyama-zk/metal-poc/README.md

    - **Analyze** the results to confirm the high cost of memory transfers.

 ### Metal Flow
-   - **Implement** the mixed CPU-GPU workflow using Metal, utilizing shared memory for data access across CPU and GPU.
+   - **Implement** the mixed CPU-GPU workflow using Metal, utilizing unified memory for data access across CPU and GPU.
    - **Benchmark** and compare with the CUDA results to observe reduced or eliminated transfer costs.
    - **Performance Comparison**: Assuming GPU computation may be slower on Metal than a high-end CUDA GPU (e.g., NVIDIA RTX 4080), check if transfer savings compensate for this difference.